rdentato/gerku/doc/abstraction.md

          {F}[(@1) (@2)] = {{F}[(@1)]}[(@2)]
 ```

-Note that we are only interested to show that such algorithm exists
+Note that we are only interested in showing that such algorithm exists
 whether is a practical one or not (abstraction usually leads to very
 long and complex expressions) is a different issue.